ibm-ai-education/timeseries-rnn-lab-part2/README.md

 ## Part 2 - Hyperparameter optimization, model deployment and scoring with Watson Studio

-This Watson Studio labs continues working with the RNN developed in  [Part 1](https://github.com/justinmccoy/timeseries-rnn-lab-part1).
+This Watson Studio labs continues working with the RNN developed in  [Part 1](https://github.com/ibm-ai-education/timeseries-rnn-lab-part1).
 It contains the steps and code to demonstrate support of deep learning experiments in Watson Machine Learning Service.
 It illustrates the use of the Watson Machine Learning Python API for getting data, experiment definition, hyper parameter optimization, model persistence, model deployment and scoring.

 ## Setup

-**Note:** If you haven't done  the lab in [Part 1](https://github.com/justinmccoy/timeseries-rnn-lab-part1) then follow the following steps in the [setup instructions for Part 1](https://github.com/justinmccoy/timeseries-rnn-lab-part1#setup) before continuing:
+**Note:** If you haven't completed the lab in [Part 1](https://github.com/ibm-ai-education/timeseries-rnn-lab-part1) then follow the following steps in the [setup instructions for Part 1](https://github.com/ibm-ai-education/timeseries-rnn-lab-part1#setup) before continuing:

    i.
 Sign up for Watson Studio (if you haven't already)

    ii.
 Create a Watson Studio Project

-### 1. Add Cloud Object Storage credentials for your code
+### 1 Add Cloud Object Storage credentials for your code

 Your code will need access to Cloud Object Storage in this lab.
 An instance of Cloud Object Storage will have been created for you when you created the Watson Studio Project in Part 1.

 1.1 Sign in to the [IBM Cloud](https://cloud.ibm.com) with the same credentials you use for Watson Studio.
 Click on **Storage**